gramener/gramex/gramex/apps/guide/email/README.md

 The `html=` argument provides the HTML content.
 The `body=` argument provides the text content.

-Writing HTML for email is **quote different** than for browsers.
+Writing HTML for email is **quite different** than for browsers.
 Here are some guides to read:

 - [ActiveCampaign: HTML Email Design Guide](http://www.activecampaign.com/email-design-guide/)